Raheelachand/Raheelachand/README.md

 ➡️ **Research Organization:** https://github.com/AndroidGamesResearch

-🎮 **Unity Game Portfolio** *(coming soon)*
+🎮 **Unity Development Portfolio** *(coming soon)*
-A collection of Unity projects demonstrating gameplay programming, VR/XR development, and interactive systems.

-🕹️ **VR Tic-Tac-Toe**
-A Unity VR/XR prototype developed during my PhD coursework.

-🎮 **Limbo-inspired 2D Platformer**
-A Unity project exploring gameplay mechanics, physics, and level design.
+I'm currently curating my Unity development portfolio, which will showcase commercial, academic, and personal projects developed over the past several years.
+As many of these projects span previous employment, freelance work, and academic research, the portfolio is being rebuilt with updated documentation, screenshots, and demonstrations.

+The portfolio will include:

+* Commercial Unity mobile games
+* VR/XR applications and prototypes
+* Gameplay programming and interactive systems
+* AI-assisted game development experiments
+* Technical write-ups and project documentation

+Selected projects and repositories will be added progressively as they are prepared for publication.

 ## Technical Stack